mallami/ExpenseReimbursement-Project-1/README.md

 * Add employee update information page.

 # Getting Started
-* Create new folder and clone
+* Create new folder and clone the project (git clone https://github.com/mallami/ExpenseReimbursement-Project-1.git)
+* Import this project to the working area in Spring Suite or Eclipse IDE
+* Add this project to Tomcat server
+* From your web browser use the link: http://localhost:8080/ERSAPI/Login.html

 # Usage